MicrosoftDocs/office-developer-client-docs/docs/outlook/pia/how-to-enumerate-the-entries-in-the-global-address-list.md

 - csharp
 ---

-# How to: Enumerate the Entries in the Global Address List
+# Enumerate the Entries in the Global Address List

 This example enumerates the first 100 primary Simple Mail Transfer Protocol (SMTP) addresses in the Global Address List (GAL).